ISBN: Registrant element

 The national ISBN agency assigns the registrant element (cf. :Category:ISBN agencies) and an accompanying series of ISBNs within that registrant element to the publisher; the publisher then allocates one of the ISBNs to each of its books.
 In most countries, a book publisher is not legally required to assign an ISBN, although most large bookstores only handle publications that have ISBNs assigned to them.

 The International ISBN Agency maintains the details of over one million ISBN prefixes and publishers in the Global Register of Publishers.
-This database is freely searchable over the internet.
+This database is freely searchable via the internet.

 Publishers receive blocks of ISBNs, with larger blocks allotted to publishers expecting to need them; a small publisher may receive ISBNs of one or more digits for the registration group identifier, several digits for the registrant, and a single digit for the publication element.
 Once that block of ISBNs is used, the publisher may receive another block of ISBNs, with a different registrant element.
 Consequently, a publisher may have different allotted registrant elements.
 There also may be more than one registration group identifier used in a country.
 This might occur once all the registrant elements from a particular registration group have been allocated to publishers.

-By using variable block lengths, registration agencies are able to customise the allocations of ISBNs that they make to publishers.
+By using variable block lengths, registration agencies are able to customize the allocations of ISBNs that they make to publishers.
 For example, a large publisher may be given a block of ISBNs where fewer digits are allocated for the registrant element and many digits are allocated for the publication element; likewise, countries publishing many titles have few allocated digits for the registration group identifier and many for the registrant and publication elements.
 Here are some sample ISBN-10 codes, illustrating block length variations.